 - A configuration for PRACH transmission [4, TS 38.211].

 - A preamble index, a preamble subcarrier spacing, , a corresponding RA-RNTI, and a PRACH resource.

-A preamble is transmitted using the selected PRACH format with transmission power , as described in Subclause 7.4, on the indicated PRACH resource.
+A PRACH is transmitted using the selected PRACH format with transmission power , as described in Subclause 7.4, on the indicated PRACH resource.